 A change in our sleep in itself has a large impact on our day- to-day working life and also on our mental and physical health.
-You know the various reasons that affect our sleep like your bed, the room environment, your stress level etc. You may, however, not be knowing one particular thing which can disrupt your sleep on its own and you do not have any control on it.
-The moon cycle, latest research says, can be your culprit.
+You know the various reasons that affect our sleep like your bed or mattress on bed, the room environment, your stress level etc. You may, however, not be knowing one particular thing which can disrupt your sound sleep on its own and you do not have any control on it.
+The cycles of the moon, latest research says, can be your culprit.

-Since ages moon is believed to be affecting human behavior in various ways.
+Since ages moon is believed to be affecting human behaviour in various ways.
 They call it the lunar effect.
 In recent years, the complex relationship of the moon phase with your sleep has been a major subject for research.
-After a lot of work, scientists have found evidence that there is surely a connection between your sleep and the lunar cycle.
+After a lot of work, scientists have found evidence that there is surely a connection between your sleep and the full moon cycle.

 Man And The Moon

 It does not make any difference even if you sleep in a completely dark room fully curtained and without a window to allow practically no light even in a full moon night.
-The experiments were conducted in the year 2000 on a large no of people in various age groups and on both males and females.
+The experiments were conducted on full moon and sleep in the year 2000 on a large no of people in various age groups and on both males and females.
 Their brain activities were also closely monitored by EEG.

-The aim of doing this large scale experiment was to find out and establish if at all there is a relationship between the moon phase and sleep patterns of human beings.
+The aim of doing this large scale experiment was to find out and establish if at all there is a relationship between the lunar cycle and sleep of human beings.
 Interestingly none of the subjects or even the investigators were told about finding a relationship between the lunar cycle and human sleep aspects.
 So the experiments were fully subjective and unbiased.
 A large amount of data was tabled to draw conclusions.

-An intriguing sleep pattern was observed during 3-4 days around a full moon i.e. before, during and just after the full moon.
+An interesting sleep pattern was observed during 3-4 days around a lunar cycle i.e. before, during and just after the full moon.
 During this period people were found to take a bit longer time to get into sleep and also woke up little early than their usual time.
-They also complained about shallow sleep and didn’t feel fresh in the morning.
+They also complained about shallow sleep and didn’t feel fresh in the morning on the day of full moon.
 Their melatonin level was found to be almost 30% on the lower side.